MrAlders0n/MeshCore-Ottawa/docs/index.md

-# Welcome to National Capital Region Mesh
+# Welcome to Greater Ottawa Mesh Enthusiasts

 [**Join us on Discord**](https://discord.gg/WSyNd8SfNr)

 ## About the Community

-We’re a community of hobbyists, builders, and experimenters working together to create a decentralized long-range communications network across the National Capital Region.
+We’re a community of hobbyists, builders, and experimenters collaborating to build a decentralized long-range communications network across the National Capital Region in Eastern Ontario and Western Quebec.

 **MeshCore** runs on top of LoRa radios.
 LoRa (Long Range) is a low-power, long-distance radio modulation ideal for community networks, sensors, emergency use, and experimentation.